WebRTC Leak Test

 - Type media.peerconnection.enabled in the search bar

-This should work on both mobile and desktop version of Firefox.
+This should work on both mobile and desktop versions of Firefox.

 How to disable WebRTC in Chrome on desktop